Aasthar18/Tableau-HR-Analytics-dashboard/README.md

 Gender: Male employee have higher attrition rates.
-Department: The Research and Developement department faced the maximum attrition noted as 56.12% Employee count: Maximum number of employees are from the age group of 27-36 Job Role Satisfaction: Laboratory Technician, Research Scientist and Sales Executive are the most satifacted job roles.
+Department: The Research and Developement department faced the maximum attrition noted as 56.12% Employee count: Maximum number of employees are from the age group of 27-36 Job Role Satisfaction: Laboratory Technician, Research Scientist and Sales Executive are the most satified job roles.
 Education Field: Life Sciences has the maximum number of attrition i.e 89.

 FEATURE: